SSWConsulting/SSW.Rules.Content/rules/ticks-crosses/rule.md

 A good tick and cross example will have:

-* A graphic - with an appropriate size and location that is not viusally obtrusive but aids comprehension
+* A graphic - does not intrude on the content and is left aligned
-* A subtle sound that is no obnxious but engages the viewer i.e. -12db to -24db
+* A subtle sound - significantly lower than the human voice

 **NOTE:** Using a blend of tick and cross visuals with sound cues will reinforce for your audience which example is good and which is bad.